Advantages of Cobots Over Traditional Robots: Complete Comparison

 Cobots are simpler, more reliable, and cheaper to maintain than traditional robots.

-Over five years, the cobot is $247,500 cheaper than the traditional robot—77% lower total cost of ownership.
+Over five years, the cobot is $247,500 cheaper — 77% lower total cost of ownership.
+The difference comes from simpler mechanics, sealed oil-free actuators, standardized spare parts, and lower repair costs.

 10. Addresses Persistent Labor Shortages